 PLEASE NOTE: This post is intended as a guide to Southwest Florida marinas that accept full-time liveaboards.
 We do not post rates and availability since they change all the time.
 For current slip rates and availability, please contact the marina directly.

 A couple years ago when Randy and I first decided we wanted to purchase a trawler and live aboard, we had to first decide what marina we would be based out of.
-This sent us in search for marinas in the southwest Florida area that allowed live aboards.
+So the search began for live aboard marinas in southwest Florida.
 One of the main criteria for selecting a marina would be to find one near Bonita Springs, where Randy’s son goes to school.
 So we began to search online and call a few marinas and we immediately found that there are few if any marinas in the Bonita Springs/Naples area.
 My best guess as to why so few in these areas has to do with shallow depths not allowing access for larger boats.
 We found a place or two in Naples where you could purchase a slip, but this wasn’t acceptable since we wanted the freedom to move about if we choose.
 We ruled out Punta Gorda/North Fort Myers and Marco Island since it was too far, so left us with Fort Myers, Fort Myers Beach and Cape Coral.

 My parents have been live a boards for a couple of years now in the Cape Coral Yacht Basin, so this was an option.
 Still, we wanted to be closer to Bonita Springs, so we began to look at Fort Myers and Fort Myers Beach.
 There are 2 live aboard marinas that we know of in Fort Myers, Legacy Harbour Marina and Fort Myers Yacht Basin, but they are near the downtown area which still seemed a bit of a drive to make almost every day.
 We became frustrated that there were so few options.
 I mean, we are a coastal area, right?
 We found several marinas closer to where we wanted to be, but not all marinas allow or are setup for live aboards.
 After exploring all of our options on Fort Myers Beach, we came across Snook Bight Marina on Fort Myers Beach.
 It’s situated about mid-way on the island between the northern end of the island and Lover’s Key.
 It was the only live aboard marina this far south on the island, and closest to Bonita Springs, so it seemed to be our best option.
 We toured the facility and even stopped by on several occasions to have a drink at the restaurant there and were impressed with the facilities and location.
 I can’t help but say, that this was also the only marina we looked at where we could stroll across the street and be on the beach.
 And as Randy pointed out, if he had to drive to Bonita, this at least had the most scenic driving view.
 This seemed like a no-brainer.